naemon/naemon.github.io/documentation/usersguide/config-incompat3to4.md

 sets the minimum notification value for which the contact should get notified.
 The notification value is determined by the total value of all objects affected by the problem.

+#### Removals
+Services have lost an old and never user configurable option:

+ - parallelize_check

+'parallelize_check' was never implemented and changing the value had no effect.
+It has been removed from Naemon.